 Winner: Marketplace… for quick sales

 When it comes to marketplaces, the customer’s experience is more directly associated with the marketplace than with the seller.
 When a customer has a good experience buying your product on Amazon or Google, it’s simply another great Amazon purchase.
-Though the product is yours, the experience belongs to the marketplace.
+Though the product is yours, the experience belongs to the marketplace in many ways.

 Similarly to branding, the customer experience is much more in your hands when you run your own shop.
 When a customer buys from your shop, their customer journey from start to finish is yours to control and customise.
 From the homepage to the follow-up email requesting a review, it's all up to you.
 It may be more work, but it’s yours to own and yours to master!